-The cheapest CPCs are in apparel ($0.45), travel and hospitality ($0.63) and retail ($0.70) industries — each with clicks well below $1.
-Retail and apparel boast the second- and third-highest CTRs respectively, so in contrast to financial advertisers, this is a win-win for these two industries.
+The cheapest CPCs are in apparel ($0.45), travel and hospitality ($0.63), and retail ($0.70) industries.
+Each with clicks well below $1.
+Retail and apparel boast the second- and third-highest CTRs, respectively, in contrast to financial advertisers.
+This is a win-win for these two industries.

-If your business falls under one of these low CPC categories, though, it’s still essential to understand how to manage your Facebook advertising budgets, as these industries often have huge audiences.
+If your business falls under one of these low CPC categories, though, it’s still essential to understand how to manage your Facebook advertising budgets, as these industries often have enormous audiences.

 The average Facebook ad conversion rate across all industries is 9.21%, much higher than the Google Ads conversion rate.

-Note: Since Facebook campaigns can have several different objectives, only those campaigns with the conversion objective were considered when calculating average conversion rate.
+Note: Since Facebook advertising campaigns can have several different objectives, only those campaigns with the conversion objective were considered when calculating the average conversion rate.

-This is interesting because the employment & job training industry, for example, has the lowest CTR — but when people do click through, they convert at the third-highest rate.
+This is interesting because the employment & job training industry, for example, has the lowest CTR -- but when people do click through, they convert at the third-highest rate.
 Similarly, while fitness ads have the fourth-highest CTR, they convert at the highest rate.
-A reason for this could be the high-intent of people actually clicking through.
-They know exactly what they want, and don’t click through until they’re ready to take action.
+A reason for this could be the high-intent of people clicking through.
+They know exactly what they want and don’t click through until they’re ready to take action.

 Unfortunately, many industries fall below the average Facebook conversion rate, with retail (3.26%), travel & hospitality (2.82%), and technology (2.31%) having extremely below-average rates.

-Another detail to notice here is that technology has a higher CTR (5th on the list at 1.04%), but the lowest conversion rate.
-A likely cause being people exploring their options for technology solutions, but advertisers failing to optimize the post-click experience (more on this below).
+Another detail to notice here is that technology has a higher CTR but the lowest conversion rate.
+A likely cause being people exploring their options for technology solutions, but advertisers failing to optimize the post-click landing page (more on this below).

 The average cost per action on Facebook across all industries is $18.68.
 For these results, actions varied based on the advertisers’ specific goals, including sales, providing contact information, submitting a form, placing a call, etc.